kd8bxp/TheTroll/README.md

 V1.0.7 July 3/July 4, 2019 - Added Spooky Demo/Example, added example of using PWM on the External Trigger Pin
 V1.0.8 July 5 - changed timings in library, removed some code not used.
 v1.0.9 July 31 added setAtten() and attenution demo code from code shared on Kickstarter by Rusty Haddock
+v1.0.10 July 31 found error in begin routine that was added from v1.0.9, removed.

 ## Contributing